-This Policy is applicable for Netas's all local and international affiliates and subsidiaries.
-In issuing this Policy, the Officers and Directors of Netaş Telekomünikasyon A.Ş. ("Netaş" or "the Company") affirm the Company's commitment to full compliance with all applicable export control and regulations, including but not limited to Turkish and U.S. export controls and economic sanctions laws ("Export Control Laws").
-U.S. export controls and sanctions laws concurs with Turkish laws and regulations to have binding effect on export matters, and they can apply to Netaş' international and domestic business activities to the extent that they involve, directly or indirectly, such as through intermediary parties or third countries, the U.S. financial system or U.S. goods, software, technology, services, entities, or individuals.
-The Officers and Directors of Netaş recognize that full compliance with all applicable Export Control Laws - and the terms of this Policy - is more important than any sale.
+This Policy is applicable for Netas's all domestic and international affiliates and subsidiaries.
+In issuing this Policy, Executive Committee Members and Board of Directors of Netaş Telekomünikasyon A.Ş. ("Netaş" or "the Company") affirm the Company's commitment to full compliance with all applicable export control and regulations, including but not limited to Turkish, EU and U.S. export controls and economic sanctions laws ("Export Control Laws").
+U.S. export control and sanctions laws are in compliance with Turkish & EU export laws and regulations, and have a binding effect on the Company in export matters as long as there is no inconsistency.
+U.S. export control and sanctions laws can apply to Netaş' international and domestic business activities to the extent that they involve, directly or indirectly, such as through intermediary parties or third countries, the U.S. financial system or U.S. goods, software, technology, services, entities, or individuals.
+Netaş Executive Committee Members and Board of Directors of Netaş recognize that full compliance with all applicable Export Control Laws - and the terms of this Policy - is more important than any sale.

-To ensure Netaş' commitment to compliance and to assist you as you pursue your day-to-day responsibilities, the Management of Netaş is charged with establishing and maintaining the policies and procedures that are necessary to ensure that the Company maintains compliance.
+To ensure Netaş' commitment to compliance and to assist you as you pursue your day-to-day responsibilities, the Management of Netaş is responsible for establishing and maintaining the policies and procedures that are necessary to ensure that the Company maintains export compliance.
 Management is also responsible for training Netaş personnel and providing other compliance resources.
 The principles set forth in this Policy will be subject to further implementation in the form of internal compliance procedures to be developed by the Chief Compliance Officer (CCO), as described below.